Pet food

 Pet food labelling

-When declaring ingredients, pet food manufacturers have the option to declare by category, for example, oils and fats or meat and animal derivatives.
+When declaring ingredients, pet food manufacturers have the option to declare by category, for example, oils and fats or meat and products derived from animals.

 There are two benefits to declaring pet food ingredients by categories: